effofeks/one-switch/README.md

 ## Features

 - Interactive parameter selection through sliders and dropdowns
-- Three different network visualization types
+- Three different network visualisation types
 - Dynamic graph generation based on parameter values
-- Animated network visualization (timelapse)
+- Animated network visualisation (timelapse)
 - Data source selection (sample data or database connection)
 - Data filtering options for season year and commodity group
-- Detailed visualization of trade networks between buyers and sellers
+- Detailed visualisation of trade networks between buyers and sellers

 ## Usage

 ### Using Sample Data
 1. Select "Sample Data" as the data source
-2. Select the type of visualization from the sidebar
+2. Select the type of visualisation from the sidebar
-3. Adjust the parameters for the selected visualization
+3. Adjust the parameters for the selected visualisation
-4. Click the "Generate" button to create the visualization
+4. Click the "Generate" button to create the visualisation

 ### Using Database Connection
 1. Select "Database Connection" as the data source
 2. Choose the season year and commodity group from the dropdown menus
 3. Click "Load Data" to fetch the filtered data from the database
-4. Select the visualization type and adjust parameters
+4. Select the visualisation type and adjust parameters
-5. Click the "Generate" button to create the visualization
+5. Click the "Generate" button to create the visualisation

 ## Data Processing